The visual language and design system that defines how Lord Systems presents itself to the world.

 Don't add outlines or effects

 Signal is reserved for AI, realtime indicators, and "new" badges.
-Keep it ≤2% of any screen and never place it adjacent to the CTA.
+Keep it ≤2% of any screen and never place it adjacent to the cobalt CTA.

 Gradients run 135° by convention.
 Reserved for hero moments, brand lockups, and soft card fills — never as button or icon fills.

 Core interactive elements and their visual states.
-All interactive elements meet the 44px minimum tap target and use :focus-visible for keyboard focus.
+All interactive elements meet the 44px minimum tap target and use:focus-visible for keyboard focus.

 Each Lord Systems product has its own mark.
 Product logos should always appear in their designated colors and never be mixed with the parent brand gradient.